awsdocs/amazon-connect-admin-guide/doc_source/select-customer-profile.md

 ## Example 4: Search when not on contact<a name="example4-select-customer-profile"></a>

-When there are no incoming contacts, you can search for customer profiles using phone number, name, email address, or account number\.
+When there are no incoming contacts, you can search for customer profiles using phone number, name, email address, or profile ID\.
 For example, you might want to use this time to search for previous contacts, or completing a profile\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/customer-profiles-search-not-connected-example4.png)